RPJacobs/CB19-GATE-CONTROL-SYSTEM/README.md

 Now it time to flash the esp connected to the control box with tasmota (https://tasmota.github.io/).
 It has the main funtions is easy to use and you van program drivers in berry (https://tasmota.github.io/docs/Berry/)

-So wrote a small berry file [Gate.be](Gate.be) , uploaded this to the tasmota esp connected to the control box and made a sort of serial to MQTT bridge.
+So wrote a small berry file [gate.be](gate.be) , uploaded this to the tasmota esp connected to the control box and made a sort of serial to MQTT bridge.

 send you commands to /test